-Notwithstanding Title 11.1, the CITY need not consider the bid of any employee who does not possess the knowledge, skill, efficiency, attitude, adaptability, ability to work with others and physical ability required for the job on which the bid is made.
+Notwithstanding Title 13.1, the CITY need not consider the bid of any employee who does not possess the knowledge, skill, efficiency, attitude, adaptability, ability to work with others and physical ability required for the job on which the bid is made.
 The CITY shall be the sole judge of the qualification.

-When the CITY intends to appoint an employee to a vacancy in preference to an employee with greater seniority as provided in 11.1, the CITY shall notify the UNION'S Business Representative of its intent prior to such appointments.
+When the CITY intends to appoint an employee to a vacancy in preference to an employee with greater seniority, the CITY shall notify the UNION'S Business Representative of its intent prior to such appointments.

-TITLE 12.
+TITLE 14.
 DEMOTION AND LAYOFF

-12.1 NOTICE
+14.1 Notice